mtreinish/stestr/doc/source/internal_arch.rst

 With the tests split into multiple groups for each worker process we're ready to start executing the tests.
-Each group of tests is used to launch a subunit.run worker subprocess.
+Each group of tests is used to launch a test runner worker subprocess.
 As the name implies this is a test runner that emits a subunit stream to stdout.
 These stdout streams are combined in real time and stored in the repository at the end of the run (using the load command).
 The combined stream is also used for the CLI output either in a